-Before we delve into duck facts, let’s deal with the confusion around which water bird is a duck and which is not.
+Before we begin, let’s deal with the confusion around which water bird is a duck and which is not.
 A lot of people mistake coots, loons, grebes, swans, and geese as ducks.
 However, ducks are much smaller than geese and swans but larger than loons, coots, and grebes.

 Ducks have stout bodies, short necks, broad beaks, and legs placed rearwards.
 Unlike swans and geese, male and female ducks have different plumage and sounds.
 Male ducks molt twice a year and are incapable of flight during the molting period.
 The male ducks look like the females when going through molting.

 Related: Read our duck quotes for more appreciation of these fine feathered fowls.

 1. There are about 100 species of ducks.

 Ducks belong to the subfamily Anatinae in the waterfowl family Anatidae1.
 The wild mallard duck, first domesticated around 2,000-3,000 years ago in China, is believed to be the ancestor of all domestic ducks.

 We can find these aquatic birds in fresh and seawater on every continent except Antarctica.

 In all species of duck, it is easy to tell the male duck, called a drake, apart from the female duck, called a hen.
 You can tell the difference right away from the colorful plumage of the drakes.
 The extravagant plumage is essential for a drake to attract a potential mate.